-A new brick elementary school was built on the spot you are now standing.
+A new brick elementary school was built where Prenger Foods now stands.
 It was called Park School, after the park area on which the school was built.
-It opened for school children in the fall of nineteen-oh-eight.
-Starting school at this time was a seven-year-old Walt Disney.
+It opened for school children in the fall of 1908.
+Starting school at this time was a 7-year-old Walt Disney.

 Elias Disney thought it would be more convenient for Walt to wait until his sister Ruth was old enough for school, so Walt didn’t go to school until he was seven.
 By that time, Flora had already taught Walt how to read.
 Park school was a 2-story brick building with 200 students.
 Walt later said that he loved going to that school, though the only downside was having a younger sister follow him around.

-Park school had a long and valuable life serving the community, but by the nineteen-fifties building fire safety had become a concern.
-Park school held its last school term in nineteen-fifty-nine and was torn down, brick by brick, in nineteen-sixty.
+Park school had a long and valuable life serving the community, but by the 1950s building fire safety had become a concern.
+Park school held its last school term in 1959 and was torn down, brick by brick, in 1960.
 It was replaced by the new Walt Disney Elementary School.